LyfeOnEdge/unofficial-appstore/README.md

 # unofficial-appstore
-a proof-of-concept frontend gui for the hbas written in python
+a proof-of-concept desktop gui for the hbas written in python

 Just grabs the repo.json from the switchbru site and tiles out the contents based on the category.